facebook/react-native-website/docs/permissionsandroid.md

 If a user has previously turned off a permission that you prompt for, the OS will advise your app to show a rationale for needing the permission.
 The optional `rationale` argument will show a dialog prompt only if necessary - otherwise the normal permission prompt will appear.

 Some permssions, e.g. `POST_NOTIFICATIONS` should ONLY be requested on ceratin Android API levels.
 Requesting such a permisson on earlier versions might return unexpected results.
-An example follolws.
+For example, on Android API 31, it returns `NEVER_ASK_AGAIN`.
+An example follows.

 ```javascript
 if (Platform.OS === "android" && Platform.Version >= 33) {